For musicians, this word contains two rather alarming terms:

 - They always have the same enchanting face colour.

-If you belong to these aliens, you don’t have to read on – the rest is written for normal women.
+If you belong to these aliens, you don’t have to read on – the rest is written for ordinary females.

 Dr Google informed me that this phase in a woman’s life is the most prolonged „transition period“ and can last up to 14 years.
 Cheers then!